-- The outer leading lights (782, 783), in line bearing 2131⁄2°, are situated to the west of Point Edward.
-Each light is shown from a white tower. - 59 Cranberry Point is low and flat, but it shows a steep cliff.
+- The outer leading lights (782, 783), in line bearing 2161⁄2°, are situated to the west of Point Edward.
+The front light is shown from a white tower with a red stripe, the rear light from a skeleton tower, having a red and white daymark. - 59 Cranberry Point is low and flat, but it shows a steep cliff.
 A prominent turret is situated at Petries Point, 2 miles SW of Low Point.
 A church with twin spires, situated 0.2 mile south of McGillivray Point, is conspicuous. - 60 Inner approach.
 Northwest Bar, 3.3 miles SSW of Cranberry Point, is of sand and shingle partly above water.
 A breakwater close to the west provides some protection to the wharves at North Sydney.
 The hospital, a conspicuous brick building, is close north of Northwest Bar.

-On the opposite shore, Southeast Bar extends from Daly Point in a narrow strip above water and terminates in a dry sand and shingle bank.
+extends from Daly Point in a narrow strip above water and terminates in a dry sand and shingle bank.
 A light (778) is shown from a white square building at the west end of Southeast Bar.
 South cardinal light buoy SS (787.21) is moored 0.2 mile SSE of the light.